Connect with others who understand.

 Dr. Kim explained that different forms of eczema are treated similarly.
 “There are so many flavors of eczema, but we actually use a lot of the same tools and coach people the same way,” he said.

 Dr. Kim stressed that eczema can progress and lead to other complications if left untreated.
-“There are a lot of theories that if you have eczema in childhood, and if it's not well taken care of, it puts you at a significantly more risk for asthma, food allergies, and things like that,” he said.
+“There are a lot of theories that if you have eczema in childhood, and if it’s not well taken care of, it puts you at a significantly higher risk for asthma, food allergies, and things like that,” he said.

 Moisturizing

-“If a patient's motivated and the provider's motivated, we could get patients tremendously better with these old school techniques,” said Dr. Kim.
+“If a patient's motivated and the provider’s motivated, we could get patients tremendously better with these old-school techniques,” said Dr. Kim.
 “That was never really the issue.
 The issue was that it was an incredible burden on the patient to do this.”

 Drug Therapies for Eczema